yuxshao/ptcollab/README.md

 - Setting tempo, beats, repeat and last measures
 - Adding and removing voices and units
 - Shift+click to seek
+- Ctrl+click to modify just note values, not note ons
 - Selection
   - Ctrl+shift+click to select
   - Ctrl+A to select all